SamJeffrey8/SamJeffrey8/README.md

 #### Talking about my personal stuff:

-  3rd Rank in Computational Agriculture Competition 2020 by IIT Bombay & Mathworks Built India's first ever Ecommerce and Digital Marketing Platform for Street Vendors Featured in Young Minds 2021 by Society for Space Education Research and Development 3rd Place in Ideathon 2020 at VIT, Vellore powered by Google Built softwares for my school, local organizations and businesses Awarded Child Scientist 2019 from DST Govt. of India 2nd in Place Hackomania 2021 by AEE, VIT Vellore
+<summary>3rd Rank in Computational Agriculture Competition 2020 by IIT Bombay & Mathworks</summary>
+<summary>Built India's first ever Ecommerce and Digital Marketing Platform for Street Vendors</summary>
+<summary>Featured in Young Minds 2021 by Society for Space Education Research and Development</summary>
+<summary>3rd Place in Ideathon 2020 at VIT, Vellore powered by Google</summary>
+<summary>Built softwares for my school, local organizations and businesses</summary>
+<summary>Awarded Child Scientist 2019 from DST Govt. of India</summary>
+<summary>2nd in Place Hackomania 2021 by AEE, VIT Vellore</summary>
-  📄 [More About Me on This SIte][profile]
+<summary>📄 [More About Me on This SIte][profile]</summary>

 ### Languages & Tools